 This Franco-Swiss heritage project, with the re-commissioning of the Belfort-Delémont railway line, invites music lovers and tourists to discover along this line thirteen historic or recently-built organs with strong and complementary stylistic options.
 These thirteen instruments stand out among the existing heritage.
 They represent the great schools of European organ building and allow the musical pages of composers from the Renaissance to the end of the Baroque to be interpreted in a true and adapted sound context.

-The exceptional complementarity of ten organs found in the Swiss Jura and in the Territoire de Belfort, all along a line stretching between Belfort and Bellelay, has given rise for several years to a cross-border rapprochement.
+The exceptional complementarity of thirteen organs found in the Swiss Jura and in the Territoire de Belfort, all along a line stretching between Belfort (extended until Luxeuil-les-Bains) and Bellelay, has given rise for several years to a cross-border rapprochement.

 These instruments are intended to serve all music written specifically for this majestic wind instrument between the early 16th century and the middle of the 18th century , with the sound colour suitable for each of the styles that marked this long period, and have already sparked considerable international interest.

 Completed at the beginning of 2019, this Line of Remarkable Organs, unique in Europe, is intended to be a common thread of a thematic tourism focused on the discovery of the organ, its construction and its literature, together with discovery of local curiosities combining nature, heritage, gastronomy etc.